back to top

-Change Preferred WiFi Network in macOS Ventura
+Change the preferred WiFi network in macOS Ventura.

 1. Open Launchpad > Others > Terminal.